"On the one hand, the joy of children. On the other hand, the misery of them."

-A note at the outset of Motherhood suggests that the yes/no answers are real answers the author actually got from consulting three coins.
-What’s amazing isn’t the answers so much as what the author does with those answers—the way she builds on the unexpected and acidly hilarious responses the coins deliver, and the lengths to which she goes to formulate interesting questions.
+A note at the outset suggests that the yes/no answers are real answers the author actually got from consulting three coins.
+What's amazing isn't the answers so much as what the author does with those answers—the way she builds on the unexpected and acidly hilarious responses she sometimes gets, and the lengths to which she goes to formulate interesting questions.

-She was the interviews editor of The Believer for years, and she recently interviewed Elena Ferrante for Hazlitt—an interview in which she asked the world-famous novelist everything from whether she finds her own books ugly (the way Picasso found his own masterpieces ugly) to whether she smokes cigarettes.
+It's no surprise this writer is good at interviewing herself.
+Heti used to be the interviews editor of the Believer, and she recently interviewed Elena Ferrante for Hazlitt—an interview in which she asked the world-famous novelist everything from whether she finds her own books ugly (the way Picasso found his own masterpieces ugly) to whether she smokes cigarettes.